TinaLand/standford_cs224w_project/FINAL_REPORT.md

 ---

 ## 8. Conclusion

+This section summarizes the key contributions and achievements of our project, highlighting the main insights and potential impact of our work.

 This project demonstrates the effectiveness of **Graph Neural Networks** for stock market prediction by:
 - Modeling stocks as nodes in a heterogeneous graph